 Errors due to Pacing: Find the number of questions you got wrong because you were running out of time for some questions.

 The errors you have been making should consistently go down from test to test.

-Now after knowing your strong and weak areas, prepare a study plan based on the time available to you.
+Now, after knowing your strong and weak areas, prepare a study plan based on your available time.
 You can also take the help of your teacher to prepare a smart study plan.
 Now it’s time to find a reliable, standard, and effective source of material to get your best possible score.

-After analyzing the first test, select the topics that need to practice before the next test.
+After analyzing the first test, select the most important topic in GMAT quant that needs practice before the next test.
 Work only on one or two weak areas before every test.
-In the initial stage of your preparation, start with easy questions to learn concepts and identify the faster and accurate way to answer questions, then gradually move on to medium level and hard level of questions for a particular topic.
+In the initial stage of your GMAT online preparation, start with easy questions to learn concepts and identify the faster and more accurate way to answer questions, then gradually move on to medium-level and hard-level questions for a particular topic.